rgambord/c99-doc/doc/sections/7/24/4/6/2/index.rst

 .. _9899_7.24.4.6.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.24.4.6.2p2>`

-:ref:`2 <9899_7.24.4.6.2p2>` The wmemset function copies the value of c into each of the first n wide characters of the object pointed to by s.
+The wmemset function copies the value of c into each of the first n wide characters of the object pointed to by s.

 .. rubric:: Returns

 .. _9899_7.24.4.6.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.24.4.6.2p3>`

-:ref:`3 <9899_7.24.4.6.2p3>` The wmemset function returns the value of s.
+The wmemset function returns the value of s.